 “Gray,” as in gray area, games exist somewhere between slot machines and arcade games.
 Florida does not allow online gambling and all retail casinos are operated by Native American tribes in the state.

 Over the years, an underground gambling market has emerged.
 Many states where legal gambling rolled out in some form are addressing the problem of “gray” machines.
 In even broader terms, degrees of grayness is the basis of all gambling legislation in every state.

 Commission is playing catch-up

-The five-person Florida Gaming Control Commission (GCC) was created out of a 2021 statute.
+The five-person Florida Gaming Control Commission (FGCC) was created out of a 2021 statute.
 It was formed to regulate “all forms of gambling authorized by the state constitution or law,” as described by the Office of Program Policy Analysis and Government Accountability (OPPAGA).

 Under the statute, Gov. Ron DeSantis needed to appoint the five-member panel by Jan.
 1. His office missed the deadline, appointing just three members before Jan.
 1. He selected the other two last month.

 The transfer of regulatory powers to the GCC will take place on July 1.
 After a judge halted legal sports betting, Florida’s “gray” slot machine market has risen to the top of the commission’s agenda.

 Court says games of chance are slot machines